tompos2/rcno-reviews/README.txt

 9. Book review post showing the criteria-based review score box

 == Changelog ==

+= 1.39.0 =
+* A new 'Convert Posts to Reviews' extension to do as its name says.
+* Updated the menu label for 'All Reviews'.
+* Changed 'Activate/Deactivate' on extensions page to 'Enable/Disable' to avoid confusion between WP plugins and Recencio extensions.

 = 1.38.0 =
 * Remove 'Currently Reading' widget for non-admin users.